What Is The Future for Wolves and Caribou on Michipicoten Island?

 An archaeology website, www.ancient-origins.net, reports that remains of dogs and wolves found at the Srubnaya-culture settlement of Krasnosamarskoe in the Russian steppes, dating back 4,000 years, indicate that participants in a ritual ate the sacrificed canids.

 Inbred wolves is a topic of concern in Norway and Sweden, which share a wolf population along a long border.
 It has long been known that Scandinavian wolves are descended from just a few animals that first populated the region more than 30 years ago.
 Researchers have now studied the genome of 100 wolves from this region and determined the genetic consequences of intense inbreeding in a threatened species.
 Their work was reported last fall in the journal Nature Ecology & Evolution.

-and European (C. l. lupus) subspecies.
+Hybridization with feral or domestic dogs may be threatening the genetic distinction of Arabian wolves (Canis lupus arabs), the largest carnivore on the Arabian Peninsula, a subspecies of the gray wolf (C. lupus), distinct from both the Indian (C. l. pallipes) and European (C. l. lupus) subspecies.
 That’s the finding in a report issued by the Canid Specialist Group, part of the International Union for the Conservation of Nature (IUCN).
-Arabian wolves are considered endangered, and their numbers are declining despite
+Arabian wolves are considered endangered, and their numbers are declining despite legal protection.

 Over the past four summers, I have studied wolves in Voyageurs National Park (VNP) in northern Minnesota.
 I rarely see them, and when I do it is usually for a fleeting moment.
 Dense summer vegetation makes the forest appear impenetrable, and observing wolves often enough to study them is practically impossible.
 Instead, I must often resort to tracking wolves around the woods, trying to understand what the animals have been doing or thinking based on places they have been and the signs they have left.